splanck/vlibc/vlibcdoc.md

 vlibc aims to implement a minimal subset of the standard C library.
 The project is structured around small, easily auditable modules.
 Each module exposes a minimal API and relies on direct system calls whenever possible.
 The code is written in a straightforward C style without complex build systems.

+The overall repository layout is described in the README.
+In short, source code lives in `src/`, public headers in `include/`, and tests will be placed in `tests/`.

 ### Planned Modules

 - **startup**: Program entry, stack setup, and initialization routines.